apache/incubator-brooklyn/docs/guide/yaml/test/index.md

 - usage-examples.md
 ---

 Brooklyn provides a selection of basic test entities which can be used to validate Blueprints via YAML.
-These are divided into two groups structural, which effect the order in which child entities are started, and validation, which are used to confirm the application is deployed as intended:
+These are divided into two groups, structural, which effect the order in which child entities are started, and validation, which are used to confirm the application is deployed as intended:

 Structural test entities include: